 Governor O’Malley reminds of new Marylanders Plant Trees goal

 With the season’s cooler temperatures, moderate rainfall and soft ground, autumn is one of the best times to plant a tree.
-Today, Governor Martin O’Malley reminds citizens to take advantage of fall’s opportunities and, in doing so, help Maryland reach its latest goal of 150,000 trees by January 1, 2015.
+Today, Governor Martin O’Malley reminds citizens to take advantage of fall’s opportunities and, in doing so, help Maryland reach its latest goal of 150,000 trees in 2015.
 Read more